Constraints and detection capabilities of GW polarizations with space-based detectors in different TDI combinations: Introduction

 GW detection utilizes laser interferometry technology by precisely measuring the phase changes in the laser's round-trip propagation to capture GW signals.
 Ground-based detectors can eliminate the laser frequency noise by establishing precise interferometric arms.
-On the contrary, the arms of space-based detector change with time because orbital dynamics leads to variations in the distance between spacecraft (S/C).
-Consequently, the laser frequency noise is several orders of magnitude higher than other noise, and it must be removed from the data to achieve GW sensitivity~\cite{TDI_LRR}.
+In contrast, the arms of space-based detectors change with time because orbital dynamics leads to variations in the distance between spacecraft (S/C).
+Consequently, the laser frequency noise is several orders of magnitude higher than other noises, and it must be removed from the data to achieve GW sensitivity~\cite{TDI_LRR}.
 To suppress laser frequency noise, Tinto~\textit{et al.} introduced time-delay interferometry (TDI), which constructs a virtual equal-arm interferometer by combining delayed scientific data streams~\cite{TDI_first}.
-The combination of TDI can be solved mathematically based on the relevant theories of algebraic geometry~\cite{TDI_theory}.
+The combinations of TDI can be solved mathematically based on the relevant theories of algebraic geometry~\cite{TDI_theory}.
 In reality, there might be a situation where one of the arms is damaged and data is missing, thereby resulting in the research and development of other combinations~\cite{TDI_different}.